By Protima Tiwary

 Running was that one thing that allowed me to be myself without feeling the need to invite other people to join in.
 At a time when I was at a personal low, I started looking forward to this me-time.

 On days I’d get lost in my chain of thoughts, I realized I was clocking in a good 7-8km.
 I now consciously started looking at my timing and started setting goals.
 Next thing you know, I had completed a 10km in 55minutes, my average time for 5km was 27minutes, and gym clothes constituted 70% of my cupboard.
 I was THRILLED.

 I started taking fitness seriously enough to make people join the movement.
-Not for me, not for something I’m trying to achieve online, nope, I wanted people to be fit and happy because everyone deserves to be.
+Not for me, not for something I’m trying to achieve online.
+Nope.
+I wanted people to be fit and happy because everyone deserves to be.

 Women And Muscles

 In 2013 I worked out to be skinny because I belong to that generation that didn’t discuss body positivity or body image issues.
 I ran my way to a 50kgs from 65kgs.
 I should have been happy, but I felt weak.
-I fit into all the clothes that I had my eyes on, but my mind wouldn’t feel calm.
+Even when I fit into all the clothes that I had my eyes on, my mind wouldn’t feel calm.

 It was in June 2017 that I started lifting, and that is when my love affair with my muscles started.
 This was the time I realized what fitness really meant.
 I fell in love with food, with my body, with my muscles.
 I gained back all the glow that I had lost, and I was standing proudly at 55kgs again.

 As a result, I started building strength, I started putting on muscle.
 I also started understanding the relationship between physical, mental and emotional health.
 I started challenging myself.
 One more push up, one more pull up, yes, that was it!
 I had broken a new personal record…and that is what gave life a new meaning.
 I was strong.